Pathros in the Bible

 And I will bring again the captivity of Egypt, and will cause them to return into the land of Pathros, into the land of their habitation; and they shall be there a base kingdom.

-And I will make Pathros desolate, and will set fire in Zoan, and will execute judgments in No.
+I will desolate Pathros, I will ignite a fire in Zoan, and I will execute judgments on Thebes.

 Thematic Bible